 A short 20-minute bus journey North West from Kyoto took us to Arashiyama.

 Visitors come to this area in all seasons to witness the changing colours of the beautiful gardens but also for the temples and shrines that you can admire as you walk through the magnificent bamboo grove.

 Pretty little stalls and food outlets provide the opportunity to stop and relax before continuing across the river.
 En route you are likely to observe traditional rickshaws, artists painting, kids playing and locals in national costume attending special occasions.

-Once across the river and if you are fit, climb the steep mountain side to an area where you can view the wild snow monkeys which come down from the mountain side at various intervals in the day to take food from the park wardens.
+Once across the river and if you are fit, climb the steep mountainside to an area where you can view the wild snow monkeys which come down from the mountainside at various intervals in the day to take food from the park wardens.
 Be careful not to try to touch them or make eye contact as they are wild.
-It was such a treat and allowed me to take some fabulous photos like the one here – such amazing animals and very mischievious!
+It was such a treat and allowed me to take some fabulous photos like the one here – such amazing animals and very mischievous!